VA Loan Guide: Eligibility, Best Lenders and How to ApplyVA Home Loan Requirements and Eligibility Guidelines for 2024

 Content was accurate at the time of publication.

 If you’re a military borrower, getting approved for a VA loan with bad credit is possible, regardless of any blemishes in your financial history.
-The U.S. Department of Veterans Affairs (VA) will even guarantee mortgages for veterans who have overcome a previous bankruptcy or foreclosure.
+The U.S. Department of Veterans Affairs (VA) can even guarantee mortgages for veterans who have overcome a previous bankruptcy or foreclosure.

-Yes, you can get a VA-backed low-credit-score home loan.
-The VA itself doesn’t set a minimum credit score, so credit requirements are set by the lender (more on that below).
+Yes, you can get a VA home loan with bad credit.
+The VA itself doesn’t set a minimum credit score, so credit requirements are set by each lender.

+The VA recognizes that service members face financial challenges that civilians don’t, so most VA loan requirements are fairly flexible.
 However, the VA does insist that lenders scrutinize the last 12 months of payment history listed on your credit report.

-Because the VA recognizes that service members face financial challenges that civilians don’t, most VA loan requirements are fairly flexible.

 What is the minimum credit score for a VA loan?

-Many lenders set a 620 minimum, but borrowers with scores in the 500s, don’t despair — you can shop around for a lender that’s willing to meet you where you are.
 Rocket Mortgage, LendingTree’s pick for the best overall lender for VA loans, accepts scores as low as 580.
 But of all the VA loan lenders we reviewed, the one willing to go the lowest was Carrington Mortgage Services, which only requires a 500 credit score.

 callout-icon